LeeCampbell/IntroToRx/content/02_KeyTypes.md

 }
 ```

 You can see [the source for `IObservable<T>` on GitHub](https://github.com/dotnet/runtime/blob/b4008aefaf8e3b262fbb764070ea1dd1abe7d97c/src/libraries/System.Private.CoreLib/src/System/IObservable.cs).
-Notice that it is part of the .NET runtime libraries, and not the `System.Reactive` NuGet package. `IObservable<T>` is of such fundamental importance that it is baked into .NET.
+Notice that it is part of the .NET runtime libraries, and not the `System.Reactive` NuGet package. `IObservable<T>` represents such a fundamentally important abstraction that it is baked into .NET.
 (So you might be wondering what the `System.Reactive` NuGet package is for.
 The .NET runtime libraries define only the `IObservable<T>` and `IObserver<T>` interfaces, and not the LINQ implementation.
 The Rx NuGet package gives us LINQ support, and also deals with threading.)

+This interface's only method makes it clear what we can do with an `IObservable<T>`: if we want to receive the events it has to offer, we can _subscribe_ to it.
+(We can also unsubscribe: the `Subscribe` method returns an `IDisposable`, and if we call `Dispose` on that it cancels our subscription.)
+The `Subscribe` method requires us to pass in an implementation of `IObserver<T>`, which we will get to shortly.

 Observant readers will have noticed that an example in the preceding chapter looks like it shouldn't work.
-Having created an `IObservable<long>` that produced events once per second, it subscribed to it with this code:
+That code created an `IObservable<long>` that produced events once per second, and then it subscribed to it with this code:

 ```cs
 ticks.Subscribe(
     tick => Console.WriteLine($"Tick {tick}"));
 ```

-That's passing a delegate, but we can see that `IObservable<T>.Subscribe` requires something called an `IObserver<T>`.
-We'll get to `IObserver<T>` shortly, but all that's happening here is that this example is using an extension method from the Rx NuGet package:
+That's passing a delegate, and not the `IObserver<T>` that `IObservable<T>.Subscribe` requires.
+We'll get to `IObserver<T>` shortly, but all that's happening here is that this example is using an extension method from the `System.Reactive` NuGet package:

 ```cs
 // From the System.Reactive library's ObservableExtensions class